 A politician's reputation (which doesn't always square with their character) is one of their most prized assets, and is leveraged to win elections or mismanaged to lose elections.

-Basically, if you’re a celebrity, you stand in need of online reputation management.
+Basically, if you’re a celebrity, you're in need of reputation protection.

 Online reputation matters because business matters.
 Businesses exist to earn revenue (and, yes, “make the world a better place.”
 The only way they can do this is to attract customers and sell products or services.